roudikk/guia/README.md

 ) {
     findNavigator() // Returns navigator for NavHost1
     findParentNavigator() // Returns null
-    findDefaultNavigator() // Returns navigator NavHost1 if 'key' parameter was not overridden in 'NavHost'
+    findDefaultNavigator() // Returns navigator for NavHost1 if 'key' parameter was not overridden in 'NavHost'

     // NavHost2
     NavHost(